JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 * https://kerkour.com/writing-against-the-global-lobotomy
 * https://levels.io/happiness/
 * https://nav.al/existence
+* Are we living in auto-pilot?
+On a [passive live](https://quiethabits.net/stop-living-a-passive-life) topic https://quiethabits.net/year-of-change-2020-a-year-of-maintenance

-12. Cool tinker tech posts
+12. Cool tinkering / tech posts

 13. The difference between doing nothing with **intent** to do nothing